Occupancy and Sole or main residence

-Council Tax as a Daily Charge
+Council Tax is due as a Daily Charge

 2 Liability to tax determined on a daily basis